top of page

 Literacy

 In Nursery, we have opportunities for development in Literacy in all areas of our learning.
-We have regular opportunities to explore sounds linked to reading as well as opportunities for writing, mark making and reading through continuous provision and reading escape time to share our love of high quality stories.
-Our learning this term is focused on:
+We have regular opportunities to explore sounds linked to reading as well as opportunities for writing, mark making and reading through continuous provision and reading escape time to share our love of high-quality stories.
+Our learning this term is focused upon:

 • Showing an interest in books, focusing when listening to stories read by an adult.